-Here at ShoutOUT we've been happily operating on Amazon Web Services for years and are constantly amazed at the services that AWS introduces everyday.
-We had the luxury of starting our journey with AWS and have continuously been able to make our customers happy;however, there is always room for improvement.
-Luckily, ShoutOUT has got a great team who doesn’t hesitate to embrace new technologies which will improve the platform and that’s the very reason why we decided to try serverless architecture.
+Here at ShoutOUT, we've been happily operating on Amazon Web Services for years.
+But there is always room for improvement.
+Luckily, we have the kind of team that doesn’t hesitate to embrace new technologies that will improve the platform—and that’s the very reason why we decided to try serverless architecture.

-However, before I move into explaining our Serverless architecture, I would like to share some info on the services and infrastructure we previously had and why we decided to switch to a serverless architecture.
+Before I move into explaining our own serverless architecture, I'd like to share some info on the services and infrastructure we previously had, and why we decided to switch to serverless.

 Apart from cost reduction, we were also able to gain a lot of other advantages through this migration.